Lupus is an auto-immune disease where no two patients have the same set of

 The word lupus, Latin for ‘wolf,’ was first associated with a medical condition in the 13th century when a physician compared the shape of abnormal sores to a wolf’s bite.
 By 1904, doctors had discovered a systemic form of lupus affecting different organs and systems of the body.
-There are four kinds of lupus, but Systemic lupus erythematosus (SLE) is the most common.
+Four kinds of lupus exist, but Systemic lupus erythematosus (SLE) is the most common.
 Other forms are Cutaneous lupus, Drug-induced lupus, and Neonatal lupus.

 Since the 1900s, there have been significant scientific developments regarding lupus, but the disease is difficult to diagnose.
-In 2021, the FDA estimated that over 200,000 people have systemic lupus in the US.
+According to the CDC, 204,000 people have systemic lupus in the US.

-In 2011, the first targeted therapy for adults was approved by the FDA to treat SLE, and in 2020 the same therapy was approved for SLE involving kidney issues, one of its worst forms.
+The first targeted therapy for adults with SLE was approved by the FDA in 2011, and in 2020, the same treatment was approved for SLE involving kidney issues, one of its worst forms.
 A second therapy for systemic lupus in adults was approved in 2021.
-The same year, the first commercial blood test for lupus became available, allowing doctors to provide more customized treatment.
+The first commercial blood test for lupus became available the same year, allowing doctors to provide more customized treatment.

-Despite these advances, there is still more to learn about lupus and many have sought alternative treatments.
-This article will discuss common questions about lupus and the potential benefits of medical marijuana for lupus.
+Despite these advances, there is still more to learn about lupus; many have sought alternative treatments like cannabis.

 What Causes Lupus?

-Lupus’s cause is unknown, but scientists and researchers have determined a few risk factors that may increase the possibility of development:
+The cause of lupus is unknown, but scientists and researchers have determined a few risk factors that may increase the possibility of development:

-• Racial or ethnic background: Those of African American, Asian American, Hispanic/Latino, Native American, or Pacific Islander descent are most at risk.
+- Racial or ethnic background: African American, Asian American, Hispanic/Latino, Native American, or Pacific Islander descent are most at risk.

-• Medications: Drug-induced lupus is the only type caused by the use of certain antibiotics, blood pressure, and anti-seizure medications, and usually disappears when use of the medication is stopped.
+- Medications: Drug-induced lupus is the only type caused by certain antibiotics, blood pressure, and anti-seizure medications, and it usually disappears when the medication is stopped.

 Lupus Signs & Symptoms